What is the Total Debt Service Ratio?

 Formula

-The total debt service ratio formula is expressed as an aggregate of all annual debt repayment obligations and other related expenses divided by the gross income.
-Mathematically, it is represented as below,
+The formula is an aggregate of all annual debt repayment obligations and other related expenses divided by the gross income.
+Mathematically, it is represented below,

 Examples of Total Debt Service Ratio (With Excel Template)